TFD

 read_folder_contents("/assets/images/", callback);

-// You can shove it directly into function arguments, this is identical to the above except the function doesn't have a name.
+// You can shove it directly into function arguments, this is identical to the above except the function is anonymous (doesn't have a name).

 ...